Burden of henselian valued fields in the Denef-Pas language: Preliminaries

 On a Hahn field, the map that returns the nonzero coefficient with minimum index of a power series is an angular component map.
 Not every valued field admits an angular component map, but every valued field has an elementary extension that does \cite[Corollary 1.6]{Pas90}.

-The two facts below summarize some fundamental results about the relationship between valuations and angular component maps; they should be familiar to anyone with an in-depth understanding of valued fields and will be used repeatedly in Section \ref{calculating}.
+The two facts below summarize some fundamental results about the relationship between valuations and angular component maps; they follow easily from the definitions and will be used repeatedly in Section~\ref{calculating}.

 \begin{fact} Suppose $(K,v)$ is a valued field.
 For every $\gamma\in vK$ and $r\in Kv^\times$, there exists $a\in K$ with $v(a) = \gamma$ and $\ac(a) = r$. \end{fact}

 \begin{fact} Suppose $(K,v)$ is a valued field and $a,b,c\in K^\times$. \begin{enumerate} \item If $v(a-b) < v(c-b)$ then $v(a-b) = v(a-c)$ and $\ac(a-b) = \ac(a-c)$. \item If $v(a-b) = v(a-c)$ then $\ac(a-b)\neq \ac(a-c)$ if and only if $v(a-b) = v(c-b)$. \item If $v(a-b) = v(a-c) = v(c-b)$ then $\ac(a-c) = \ac(a-b) - \ac(c-b)$. \end{enumerate} \end{fact}